Henrik Fisker: Fisker v. Aston Martin (2015–16)

-On 4 January 2016, Fisker filed a suit against Aston Martin and three of its executives for $100 million in damages for civil extortion, claiming that his former employer was trying to prevent him from unveiling his new luxury sports car hybrid, the VLF Force 1 V10, at the 2016 North American International Auto Show.
+On 4 January 2016, Fisker filed a suit against Aston Martin and three of its executives for US$100 million in damages for civil extortion, claiming that his former employer was trying to prevent him from unveiling his new luxury sports car hybrid, the VLF Force 1 V10, at the 2016 North American International Auto Show.
 The complaint claimed that after Fisker released a single pen-on-paper sketch of the Force 1 in December 2015, he received a letter from Aston Martin claiming the design was too similar to their DB10 and demanding that he either change the design or not display the car at the auto show.
 Aston Martin had previously sued Fisker in 2015 over his car design for the Thunderbolt.
 That case was settled after Fisker agreed not to move forward with the vehicle.
 Following the January 2016 auto show debut of the Force 1, it was clear that the vehicle was not similar to the DB10.
 Aston Martin subsequently stopped threatening to interfere with the development of the Force 1, and the matter was resolved in April 2016.

 Personal life

-Fisker is married to Geeta Fisker, who is the co-founder and CFO of Fisker Inc.
+Fisker is married to Geeta Gupta-Fisker, who was the co-founder and CFO of Fisker Inc.